Here’s my story. It’s not the beginning, nor is it all of it, but it’s my story nonetheless.

 Now that I’ve gotten a little personal, I’ll go over over my current situation.

 I’ve always believed I was a pretty strong person: I don’t cry easily, I can hide my emotions, and I can fake a smile all day and night if I have to.
 Anything so that people never see my more vulnerable side.
-I’d rather be strong than “weak.”

 Now I know that this isn’t the best way to deal with things, but it works for now.
-Plus, I think the “bad” things that have happened to me so far is just part of growing up, so it’s okay for now.

 I usually end my days feeling disappointed in who I’ve become.
 The bubbly, happier girl I used to be has gone into hiding and I can’t find her.
-I ask myself questions all day of what do I do now and how do I find my way back to that girl?
+I ask myself questions repeatedly of what do I do now and how do I find my way back to that girl?
 And I just don’t know.

-I’ve sounded pretty depressing up until now, right?
-Well if you’ve made it this far, this is where the shift begins.
+I’ve sounded pretty depressing up until now, but if you’ve made it this far, this is where the shift begins.
 Day by day, the wounds of the past heal a little bit.
 Sometimes I feel myself taking one step forward and then 3 steps back, but at least I’m taking steps.
 At least I’m trying.

 But even more than that, my desire to be happy again is slowly taking over the sadness that would usually invite itself in without notice and overwhelm me.